babelfish-for-postgresql/babelfish_project_website/_installation/compiling-babelfish-from-source.md

 ```

-> For the extensions' variable references, go to [Configuring Babelfish](https://babelfishpg.org/docs/internals/configuration/)
+> For more information about Babelfish variables, see [Configuring Babelfish](https://babelfishpg.org/docs/internals/configuration/)

-Start the instance by:
+Then, start the instance with the following command:

 ```sh
 /opt/babelfish/1.1/bin/pg_ctl -D /var/lib/babelfish/1.1/data/ -l logfile start